hyosung11/Launch-School/Courses/journal.md

 08:59 Awake and looking at code.

 12:02 Studying on and off for the last three hours.
 Some problems seem so much easier the third time around and others still seem hard.
 Use PEDAC.
 It's my friend.

+12:24 Time to get our Christmas tree and lunch.